Format: E-Learning + 3 Open Water Dives, Class Size Minimum: 4

 Although diving with a buddy is the norm, there are reasons for an experienced diver to develop self-reliance and independence while diving.
-Now more than ever this has become important for experienced divers as "physical distancing" limits our options if you don't have a dive buddy in your household.
-Also, learning to carry out dives without a partner can make you a stronger diver in most dive situations.
+Learning to carry out dives without a partner can make you a stronger diver in most dive situations.

 - Medically fit to dive